sdc-china/IDA-doc/_posts/2018-03-23-test-run-load-test.md

      ![][gatling_network_outofdate]

   Note the Load Test feature currently has the following **limitations**:

-     - Frequently used test commands in BPM category are supported.
+  - Frequently used test commands in the BPM category are supported.
-     - Most Test commands in UI category are supported.
+  - Most test commands in the UI category are supported.
   - Assertion and Utility commands are not supported yet.

 [test_import_form]: ../images/test/test_import_form.png
 [edit_project]: ../images/test/edit_project.png